2bdkid/Online-Store/README.md

 Implementations:

 - `StoreServer`             - Main server backend object, contains exported `AdminController` and `ItemDatabase`
 - `AdminControllerImpl`     - Handles first-contact authentication and tokens
+- `CustomerControllerImpl`  - Handles first-contact authentication and tokens. **New in project 3**
-- `AdminRegistrarImpl`   - Handles authentication
+- `AdminRegistrarImpl`      - Handles authentication of administrator accounts
+- `CustomerRegistrarImpl`   - Handles authentication of customer accounts. **New in project 3**
-- `AdminDispatchImpl`    - Dispatches administrator commands to database and registrar
+- `AdminDispatcherImpl`     - Dispatches administrator commands to database and registrar
+- `CustomerDispatcherImpl`  - Dispatches customer commands to database and registrar. **New in project 3**
 - `ItemDatabaseImpl`        - Maintains `Item`s
 - `Item`                    - Contains database item attributes

 ## Directory Structure Reference